ladyd252/bad-baby/_drafts/girl-scout-cookies-and-cream-cupcakes.md

     6. Fill cupcake liners with batter to \*\*\*no more than half, or a smidge less\*\*\*.&nbsp;

-    7. Bake for 8-10minutes, until toothpick inserted into middle of cupcake comes out clean.
+    7. For mini cupcakes, bake for 8-10minutes, until toothpick inserted into middle of cupcake comes out clean.
+For full size, bake 18-22 minutes and check with a toothpick as well.

     8. Let cool completely.